VzBoT3D/Vz-Printhead-CNC/STLs/Vcore3 specific/readme.md

-Fant duct Goliath short doesn't work in combo with a Goliath Short Watercooled.
+  Please note that the fan duct Goliath short will not fit if you use the Goliath in it's short version.
+It will only work with Goliath when used with it's heatsink in a long format or with other hotends